 The GDI project brings together experts in life science, medicine, computer science, ethics and law from 54 project partners across 20 countries and two infrastructure organisations.
 They will ensure access to datasets is secure, ethical and compliant with European and national law.

 Realising a vision for European healthcare

 In 2018, the 1+Million Genomes (1+MG) initiative was launched to create a European data infrastructure for genomic data.
 This would implement common national rules enabling federated data access.
-Twenty four European countries have signed the declaration.
+Twenty six European countries have signed the declaration.
 The goal of the initiative is to enable secure access to genomic and the corresponding clinical data across Europe for better research, personalised healthcare and health policy making.

 Designing and testing

 In 2020, the Beyond 1 Million Genomes (B1MG) project began.
 The project is developing guidelines on how to implement the 1+MG initiative.
-Amongst its outputs are blueprints and recommendations for building a federated network of genomic data (the 1+MG Trust Framework).
+Amongst its outputs are blueprints and recommendations for building a federated network of genomic data (the 1+MG Framework).
 It is also producing tools to help countries self assess their readiness to implement genomics into healthcare systems.

 Scaling up and sustaining